Eurostat, the statistical office of the European Union.

 Demographic trend and developments have a strong impact on the societies of the individual countries and of the EU.
 Demographic statistics on the size, structure and evolution of Europe's population are used in a wide range of policy areas.

-No user' satisfaction surveys have been carried out.
+No user satisfaction surveys have been carried out.

 Data completeness depends on the availability of data from the national statistical institutes.